Vietnam.vn - Nền tảng quảng bá Việt Nam

 Helps control blood sugar

 However, mangoes should be consumed in moderation and in small portions or it can be used along with other fiber-rich foods.
-Also, the best way to take advantage of mangoes' blood sugar-controlling properties is to consume green mangoes, as ripe mangoes can have the opposite effect and increase blood sugar.
+Also, the best way to take advantage of mangoes' blood sugar-controlling properties is to consume green mangoes, as ripe mangoes can have the opposite effect and increase blood sugar levels.

 Has anti-inflammatory effects